Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 Sometimes, though, you get curious or you get stymied.
 Why do they say this or that?

 This lesson has three main sections.
 If you are already well-versed in how to use the passive voice, you can skip to venire and andare (this might or might not be new for you) or you can skip all the way to the si passivante.
 However, you might have better luck understanding the si passivante if you go through all the steps.
-If, on the other hand, it's all pretty daunting, skip right down to The passive voice goes with transitive verbs!, then read about Venire (to come) and andare (to go) but skip the last section on the si passivante.
+If, on the other hand, it's all pretty daunting, skip right down to The passive voice goes with transitive verbs!, then read about venire (to come) and andare (to go) but skip the last section on the si passivante.

 A while back, one of our readers did get curious and stymied when she saw the following caption in a documentary video about the beautiful southern Italian city, Matera, and asked, "Why did they use essere instead of avere here?"
 After all, sistemare is a transitive verb.